Upgrading the 'breathing space' meditation, some research-based suggestions (2nd post): touch & affectionate releasing

 9.)
 The third possible state that I personally occasionally find myself in when I note my internal weather with the first four-breath scan, is one of happiness, contentment, wellbeing.
 I may find that I'm not particularly tense, or particularly tired ...
 I'm feeling pretty good, alive, well.
 Again I'll use an initial gentle touch, but the second four-breath scan now moves through the body with appreciation, savouring, being present with gratitude.
 So good to be alive, to be in the body, grateful & blessed.
 It's a bit like a cat sitting in sunlight.
 Allowing the goodness to soak through body & mind.
 Wonderful.
 Repeatedly often simply returning to allowing a sense of light & gratitude to spread & deepen as I move through the scan.
 There seems real value in treating welcome delicious pleasant experiences differently from less welcome distressing experiences.
 As the paper "The relationship between self-distancing and the duration of negative and positive emotional experiences in daily life" highlights, self-distancing perspective-taking tends to drain the emotional colour/intensity out of experiences.
 This can be welcome when dealing with distress, but is likely to be an unhelpful side-effect when dealing with welcomed emotional states.
 I wrote about the importance of being able to really appreciate good times some years ago - see "Savouring - initial thoughts" and "Savouring, mindfulness & flow".
 Here's B B King making the same point with his version of "Let the good times roll"!
 Subsequent research has further underlined the importance of nourishing this ability to appreciate life across the life cycle and across psychological states ... see, for example "Savoring, resilience, and psychological well-being in older adults", "Cherish the good times: relational savoring in parents of infants and toddlers" & "An investigation of the relationship between positive affect regulation and depression".

 Well done for getting this far in your exploration of this twelve-breath practice.
 Here's a downloadable 10 minute MP3 recording that goes over these first two stages of this upgraded breathing space exercise.
 I've made a series of suggestions for the second four-breath phase of the exercise.
 You don't have to incorporate all these ideas.
 Explore.
 Start simpler and add layers to the practice if you personally find additional ideas/suggestions helpful.
+I suggest you take at least a week to develop this second phase of the practice - the four breath initial mindfulness & naming body scan, and then a second four breath touch & affectionate releasing/recharging/savouring sequence.
 Use the record sheet to monitor what works best for you.
 This is all about you constructing an inner place that you can return to that can be a hugely helpful resource.
 There are parallels with Marcus Aurelius's "Inner citadel".
 Liking learning to drive a car, play a sport, or type on a keyboard, it takes time and practice - see for example, "Automatic control of negative emotions: evidence that structured practice increases the efficiency of emotion regulation" and "Getting over It: long-lasting effects of emotion regulation on amygdala response".
 It can very much be worth it.
-Now see "Upgrading the 'breathing space' meditation, some research-based suggestions (3rd post): embodied values & goodwill" for the next post in this sequence.
+Now see "Upgrading the 'breathing space' meditation, some research-based suggestions (3rd post): embodied values" for the next post in this sequence.